akullpp/awesome-java/README.md

 *Integrated development environments that try to simplify several aspects of development.*

-* [NetBeans](https://netbeans.org/) - Integrates a lot of features and provides tools ranging from Java SE to EE starting with database access and servers to HTML5 and AngularJS.
+* [NetBeans](https://netbeans.org/) - Provides integration for several  Java SE and EE features starting with database access and servers to HTML5 and AngularJS.
 * [Eclipse](http://www.eclipse.org/) - Does a lot of things in the background.
 Noteworthy are its large amount of plugins.
 * [IntelliJ IDEA](http://www.jetbrains.com/idea/) - Supports a lot of JVM languages and provides good options for Android development.
 The commercial edition targets the enterprise sector.